-- apply common sense and judgement; - deal with allegations quickly, fairly and consistently; and
+- apply common sense and judgement; - deal with allegations quickly, fairly and consistently; and - provide effective protection for the child and support the person subject to the allegation

-1 This addition from KCSiE 2020, refers to transferable risk: where a member of staff or volunteer is involved in an incident outside of school which did not involve children but could have an impact on their suitability to work with children.
+1 This addition from KCSiE 2022, refers to transferable risk: where a member of staff or volunteer is involved in an incident outside of school which did not involve children but could have an impact on their suitability to work with children.
 For example, a member of staff is involved in domestic violence at home, and no children were involved.
 Following the guidance, OLoL CMAT will consider what triggered these actions and whether a child in school could trigger the same reaction, thereby being put at risk.